mahdikhashan/trainer/docs/proposals/2442-jax-runtime-trainer-v2/README.md

 Each JAX process has access to **all devices on its host**.
 There is **no need to spawn multiple processes per GPU**, unlike PyTorch.

-**Controller**

-The **controller** is conceptually the same as the JAX process.
-In distributed setups, each host runs one controller that communicates with peers (other controllers) to coordinate the training.

 **Pod**